Computational-Biology-OceanOmics/LCA_With_WoRMS/README.md

 Be careful, though: WoRMS includes only *marine* species and will return nothing for non-marine species, so if you have a mix of marine and non-marine species in your results better use a different database.
 We work with marine eDNA so filtering out non-marine hits is very useful for us, lots of similar looking freshwater fish out there!

+Since WoRMS often changes you better write down the date you ran this tool with your data.

 Here's what LCA levels look like between NCBI Taxonomy ('normal') and WoRMS for one of our internal libraries, thanks to Dr Georgia Nester for the comparison:

 ![Rplot](https://github.com/user-attachments/assets/781cb094-a06b-42a5-8c61-b36efb150455)